USB Bridge CAN Firmware Flashing

 - Press the

-Qkey.
-When Save configuration appears, then press theYkey.Loading... - The configuration should now be saved, and you should have exited to the command line interface.
+Qkey, and Save configuration will appear.
+Then press theYkey.Loading... - The configuration should now be saved, and you will exit to the command line interface.

 - Enter the command below to start compilation.
 This will take some time.